staticallyio/statically/privacy.md

 Use of Data
 -----------

-Staticaly uses the collected data for various purposes:
+Statically uses the collected data for various purposes:

 *   To provide and maintain the Service
 *   To notify you about changes to our Service